zakj/helix-theme-schema/README.md

 > A JSON schema for [Helix][] themes

 This allows for a bit of validation and completion when writing themes.
-It does not (yet) include definitions for all known properties, but that may be possible by parsing the [docs].
+It includes documentation scraped from the [docs][] for some known properties.
+Note that taplo's auto-completion does not understand that dotted properties must be quoted!

 ## Usage